csucdsi/DataFest/content/schedule.md

 * 11:30pm - Midnight snack & prize raffle

 The Northern California Undergraduate Mathematics Conference Events will be going on this day in Holt Hall.
+Choose Chico!
+Event for prospective students is also going on.
+We may have some visitors.

 ## Sunday, April 7, 2019
 **Wrap up!**